 Using EOS (Earth Observation System) viewer.

-EOS allows to look up assorted imagery and cold be accessed here – Sentinel-2: Satellite Imagery, Overview, And Characteristics (eos.com)
+EOS allows to look up assorted imagery and the list could be found here – Sentinel-2: Satellite Imagery, Overview, And Characteristics (eos.com)

 I do appreciate slick control panel which allows to pick cloud coverage.
 Drawing your own AOI is a nice touch too.
 Note, how you can still identify tile names.